vinsworldcom/nppColumnTools/README.txt

 DEPENDENCIES

-The Makefile is written for gmake.exe from the MinGW distribution.
+There was a Makefile written for gmake.exe from the MinGW distribution.

 I've compiled it fine, but needed to statically include glibc so I could change my C compiler in my path.
 This leads to a much larger DLL.